PeterZs/OptCuts/README.md

 ```
 to generate html files that will display all the completed results in output/ and open display/display.html to view them.

+## Output Files
+For each input, OptCuts will create a folder under output/ to hold all the output files.
+The folder name will be composed of the input command line arguments, thus results with the same input and setting will be overwritten into the same folder.
+The output contains
+* 0.png: initial UV map, colored by distortion (blue -> green: highly distorted -> isometric)
+* anim.gif: UV map changes during optimization process, colored by distortion
+* finalResult.png: output UV map, colored by distortion
+* finalResult_mesh.obj: input model with output UV
+* 3DView0_distortion.png: input model visualized with checkerboard texture and distortion color map
+* 3DView0_seam.png: input model visualized with seams and importance if regional seam placement is requested
+* energyValPerIter.txt: energy value of Ew, Ed, Es, and lambda of each inner iteration
+* gradientPerIter.txt: energy gradient of Ed of each inner iteration
+* info.txt: parameterization results quality output for webpage visualization
+* log.txt: debug info

 ## Command Line Arguments
 Format: progName mode inputMeshPath lambda_init testID methodType distortionBound useBijectivity initialCutOption [anyStringYouLike]